Reserve a Meeting Room

-- Adult library cardholders (18 years or older) may reserve the meeting room.
-The card holder making the reservation will be held liable for any damage done to the room or damage or loss of equipment.
+- Age limitations — Adult library cardholders (18 years or older) may reserve the meeting room.
+The cardholder making the reservation will be held liable for any damage done to the room or damage or loss of equipment.

-- Reservations must be made at least 48 hours in advance of the meeting time.
-Reservations requests within the 48 hour minimum should contact the library directly.
+- 48-hour notice — Reservations must be made at least 48 hours in advance of the meeting time.
+Reservations requests within the 48-hour minimum should contact the library directly.

-- Reservations may be made for the current month, plus two months in advance.
+- Advanced registration guidelines — Reservations may be made for up to ninety days in advance of the reservation date.
 Library buildings that are owned by another entity may have additional guidelines and/or limitations.

 - Frequency of reservations — Groups are limited to reserving a meeting room twice within a 28 day period.
 Groups with additional needs should contact their local library.
 To ensure that meeting rooms are available to a variety of groups, Sno-Isle Libraries may limit room use for particular organizations if abuse or non-compliance is detected, or if similar types of organizations are using rooms with such frequency that equitable use is in question.